 Median home prices have increased more than average rents over the past year in 83% of those counties.
 The most populous counties where home prices are rising faster are Los Angeles County, CA; Cook County (Chicago), IL; Harris County (Houston), TX; Maricopa County (Phoenix), AZ and San Diego County, CA.

-Owning a home is a far better investment than renting in Phoenix, however, finding a home is extremely difficult with the state of inventory.
+As for agents looking for new real estate news, Owning a home is a far better investment than renting in Phoenix, however, finding a home is extremely difficult with the state of inventory.
 In January, Single family detached home available supply is already recorded at -58% compared to last year, and has 37% more listings under contract than compared to last year.

 There are currently 5,422 active listings on ARMLS located in Greater Phoenix and not in UCB or CCBS status.
 There are 5,556 broker’s offices in the ARMLS database.
 Currently, for every active listing, there are 8 ARMLS members or less than 1 listing per office.